Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Ensure you check back regularly for updates, announcements, and development progress!

-As we prepare for release, we will engage a group of human testers to gather feedback on gameplay and identify any bugs.
+To finalize the game, we will conduct a thorough review process with our group of human testers, incorporating their feedback to resolve any identified issues and enhance gameplay stability.
 This feedback will be crucial for gathering insights to enhance gameplay and fix any identified issues before the final release.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.